AHMADSK1997/PetClinic/README.md

 First we create a Github Repository with  name PetClinic

 Create a Jenkins Pipeline Job:
-1-click on New Item (an Item is a job).
+ 1- click on New Item (an Item is a job).
-2-Name your "PetClinic" and select the Pipeline type.
+ 2- Name your "PetClinic" and select the Pipeline type.
 Click ok.
-3-Configure Pipeline Job, choose in pipeline->Definition "pipeline script from SCM" and enter the Repository URL of the Github "https://github.com/AHMADSK1997/PetClinic", choose Script Path "Jenkinsfile", and select Apply and Save
+ 3- Configure Pipeline Job, choose in pipeline->Definition "pipeline script from SCM" and enter the Repository URL of the Github "https://github.com/AHMADSK1997/PetClinic", choose Script Path "Jenkinsfile", and select Apply and Save

 After that we write the code in Jenkinsfile on github.